12 December Topics

 Play Nice – In 1512, the Laws of Burgos were issued.

-December 28: Child’s Play – In 1973, Akron, Ohio stops their association with Box Car Derby after cheating becomes rampant.
+December 28: Child’s Play – In 1973, Akron, Ohio stopped their association with Box Car Derby after cheating became rampant.

 Neptune – In 1612, Galileo observed the planet Neptune.